 Per the rules of the song-of-the-day exercise, I’m limited to one TFC song, so I’m going to go with their most pure and simple pop song, “What You Do To Me.”
 I’ve probably listened to the song a hundred times.
 It’s never a bad choice.
 It’s “Go All the Way” for 1991, just as upbeat and joyful and horny.

 I basically only know the band’s first three albums, but, as part of writing this, I looked up their full discography: Apparently they’ve consistently released work the past 25 years.
 Their most recent effort came out in 2016 as was well-reviewed.
-Thinking it through, I’m not that surprised: Any band that’s so dedicated to craft above scene, to pleasing their audience above being cool.
+Thinking it through, I’m not that surprised: Any band that’s so dedicated to craft above scene, to pleasing their audience above being cool, should last.